Navdanya (NGO)

 Navdanya is an Indian-based non-governmental organisation which promotes biodiversity conservation, biodiversity, organic farming, the rights of farmers, and the process of seed saving.
-One of Navdanya's founders, and outspoken members, is Vandana Shiva, an environmental activist, physicist, and author.
+One of Navdanya's founders, and prominent members, is Vandana Shiva, an environmental activist, physicist, and author.
 Navdanya began in 1984 as a program of the Research Foundation for Science, Technology and Ecology (RFSTE), a participatory research initiative founded by the environmentalist Vandana Shiva, to provide direction and support to environmental activism.
 "Navdanya" means "nine crops" that represent India's collective source of food security.

 Navdanya is a member of the Terra Madre slow food movement.

 Navdanya is a network of seed keepers and organic producers spread across 16 states in India.

 Navdanya has helped set up 54 community seed banks across the country, trained over 500,000 farmers in "food sovereignty" and sustainable agriculture over the past two decades, and helped set up the largest direct marketing, fair trade organic network in the country.
 Navdanya has also set up a learning center, Bija Vidyapeeth (School of the Seed) on its biodiversity conservation and organic farm in Doon Valley, Uttarakhand, north India.

 It has criticised genetic engineering.
 Navdanya claims to be a women-centred movement for the protection of biological and cultural diversity.